humpback/humpback/docs/run-zookeeper.md

 # Zookeeper Cluster Deployment

-> `Zookeeper` cluster build
+> build `Zookeeper` cluster

-- Zookeeper download
+- Download Zookeeper

-Example Using the `Zookeeper 3.4.6` version, make sure that the `java open jdk7` runtime environment is installed on the server, download `Zookeeper` and unzip it.
+Using the `Zookeeper 3.4.6` as example.
+Please make sure the `java open jdk7` runtime environment is installed on the server.

 ```bash
 $ cd /opt/app